RosaleeKnight/badges-and-certifications/README.md

 ----
 # Certified Courses
+Completed courses are from different issuers and have my credential id attached for verification of completion.
+I have digital copies of all certification.
 | Course                                     | Issuer                  | Credential ID | Short Description                                               |
 | ------------------------------------------ | ----------------------- | ------------- | --------------------------------------------------------------- |
 | Science Literacy                           | University of Alberta   | UJMMDLRZ6HH4  | How to criticize and read data.                                 |